-The Virginia Tech Police Department has a full time crime prevention unit that provides educational programming and other crime prevention functions to the university community.
-Educational programs include Student Police Academy, Alcohol Awareness, Bicycle Safety, Drug Awareness, Operation ID, Personal and Property Safety (basic crime prevention and personal safety), Rape Aggression Defense, and Women's Awareness and Safety.
+The Virginia Tech Police Department has community outreach and residence life officers that provide educational programming and other crime prevention functions to the university community.
+Educational programs include Student Police Academy, Alcohol Awareness, Bicycle Safety, Drug Awareness, Operation ID, Personal and Property Safety (basic crime prevention and personal safetyy), Rape Aggression Defense, and Women's Awareness and Safety.

 Safety programs begin with orientation sessions for incoming freshmen and their parents.
 Once school begins, the Community Services Unit continues with educational programs throughout the year in the residence halls as requested and actively recruits participants for its interactive programs.
-These programs include personal safety and security, drug and alcohol awareness, women's awareness, sexual assault prevention and other requested topics.
+These programs include personal safety and security on campus as well as safety when traveling abroad, drug and alcohol awareness, women's awareness, sexual assault prevention and other requested topics.
 All programs are available to faculty, staff and students upon request or if a need becomes apparent.
-During 2013, the Virginia Tech Police Department conducted 367 programs, Virginia Tech Athletics conducted 8 programs with a focus on preventing relationship violence, sexual assault, and raising awareness about campus safety, and the Virginia Tech Women's Center conducted 24 separate training sessions, 2 programs and provided 20 presentations.
-The Virginia Tech Police Department presented programs addressing alcohol, self-defense, sex offender registry, alerts, bicycle regulations, crime statistics, Rape Aggression Defense, emergency call boxes, crime prevention, campus and traffic safety.
+During 2014, the Virginia Tech Police Department conducted 190 programs addressing alcohol, self- defense, sexual assault, sex offender registry, alerts, bicycle regulations, crime statistics, Rape Aggression Defense, emergency call boxes (blue light phones), crime prevention, campus safety (Secure/Shelter in Place) and traffic safetyy.
+Virginia Tech Athletics conducted 23 programs with a focus on Bystander Intervention, sexual assault, sexual harassment, and raising awareness about campus safety thru the "No Hokie Left Behind" campaign.
+The Virginia Tech Women's Center conducted 18 separate training sessions, 2 programs and provided 62 presentations.
+DSA Human Resources conducted over 48 training workshops throughout the year.
 A common theme of these programs is to encourage students and employees to be responsible for their own security and the security of others.